Too busy to cook? These Williamsburg restaurants have you covered.

 3701 Strawberry Plains Rd, Williamsburg, VA 23188

 Don’t feel like washing dishes this Thanksgiving?
 No problem, just head over to Craft 31.
 Along with their regular menu – and not to mention, a wide selection of craft beers – Craft 31 is also offering a delicious, 3-course holiday dinners.
-Choose a salad or soup, an entrée, three sides, and a dessert to build your perfect Thanksgiving meal.
+Choose a salad or soup, an entrée, three sides, and a dessert to build your perfect Thanksgiving meal for $25.95.
 You can even choose the type of turkey meat you’d like.
 Thanksgiving dinner will be served 11:00 am – 8:00 pm.
 Reserve a seat here or call them at 757-378-3268.
+See the MENU here.

-For something different, you can dine like our founding fathers.
-This Thanksgiving, Christiana Campbell’s Tavern is offering an 18th century style Thanksgiving Dinner experience from 11:00 am to 9:30 pm that includes colonial traditions such as sage-rubbed turkey, apple cider glazed yams, roasted butternut squash blended with cardamom, and American Heritage ganache and rich fudge icing.
+- Campbell’s Tavern Christiana Campbell’s Tavern was once known as George Washington’s favorite restaurant.
+The Thanksgiving menu includes colonial traditions such as sage-rubbed turkey, apple cider glazed yams, roasted butternut squash blended with cardamom, and American Heritage ganache and rich fudge icing.
 Pick one option from three Thanksgiving courses, and be sure to try the famous sweet potato muffins.
 Prices are $71.95 for adults, $25.95 for children 3 to 10 years old, and children 2 and under eat for free.
-Reservations are required, so call at 1 (833) 614-7208 to get a seat.
+Reservations are required, so call at 1-855-421-0470 to get a seat.

 The Williamsburg Winery